Skip to content

 Skin care for psoriasis - recognize & treat

-Many people have struggled with dandruff at some point in their lives - usually in the form of harmless flakes on the scalp that disappear after a short time.
-But there are also many who develop patches of dandruff on their elbows and knees, for example, and these patches remain stubborn and itch.
-This is then referred to as psoriasis, also known as psoriasis.
+Many people have struggled with dandruff at some point in their lives - usually in the form of harmless scalp flakes that disappear after a short time.
+However, there are also many for whom patches of dandruff form, for example, on their elbows and knees, where they stubbornly persist and itch.
+This is known as psoriasis.

-In this article we will explain how psoriasis develops, how to recognize symptoms and what can help you with the treatment.
+In this article, we will explain how psoriasis develops, how to recognize its symptoms, and what can help you with treatment.

 1. What exactly is psoriasis and what does it look like?

-2. What exactly are the causes or triggers of the skin disease?
+2. What exactly are the causes or triggers of the skin condition?

 3. What symptoms are typical for psoriasis?